-Quad bikes (also referred to as all-terrain vehicles) are four-wheeled motorbikes that are popular on farms because they are tough and versatile.
+Quad bikes (also referred to as ag bikes) are four-wheeled motorbikes that are popular on farms because they are tough and versatile.
 However, they are also a leading cause of accidental death and injury in rural Australia.

-for use in all terrains.
+Although quad bikes are sometimes referred to as all-terrain vehicles, they are not suitable for use in all terrains.
 Despite having four wheels, the quad bike is not a stable vehicle, due to a high centre of gravity and narrow wheelbase.
-Most injuries and deaths involve the bike rolling onto the rider and can occur at low speeds.
-Quad bikes are also known as ag bikes.
+Most injuries and deaths involve the bike rolling onto the rider and crushing them.
+This can occur at low speeds.

 Injury or death involving quad bikes may result from:

-- Not using the machine according to manufacturer instructions – for example carrying passengers, with loads, or not driving safely allowing for the conditions
+- not using the machine according to manufacturer instructions – for example to carry passengers or loads, or not driving safely allowing for the conditions

-- The quad bike flipping or rolling while negotiating a steep incline or decline
+- the quad bike flipping or rolling while negotiating a steep slope

 Know your quad bike